Updated By: Rebecca Kilcoyne

 The model is coming pretty close to actual performance within the relevant prediction range of 0:15 to 3:00 minutes.
 The coefficient of determination is fairly high at 0.94.
 This means that 94% of the view rate can be predicted by length.

-Yes but we can’t predict how much cheaper.
+Yes, but we can’t predict how much cheaper.
 Google’s quality measure does appear to be awarding shorter videos.
-The data doesn’t lead itself to a neat regression as the view rate did, but by client here’s what we saw for the three clients with multiple videos.
+The data doesn’t lend itself to a neat regression as the view rate did, but here’s what we saw for the three clients we evaluated with multiple videos.

 All clients saw substantial increases in cost per view by using longer videos.
 Our client with a video of over 21 minutes – it’s cost per view was $0.59 (much higher than anything here).